andreibesleaga/mobile-mesh-ews/GENIEAI_Framework_Integration/README.md

-ITU.GENIE.AI with related frameworks and tech systems integrations
+ITU GENIEAI with related frameworks and tech systems integrations